Skip to Content

 1. Pre-heat the sous vide device to 140 degrees F.

-2. Salt and pepper the pork chops to taste.
-Put the chops in a freezer bag or vacuum seal bag with the garlic, fresh herbs, and olive oil then remove the air through a vacuum sealer or the displacement method.
-Drop pork chops in the bath for at least 1 hour.
+3. Salt and pepper the pork chops to taste.
+Put the chops in a freezer bag or vacuum seal bag with the sauce ingredients and remove the air through a vacuum sealer or the displacement method.
+Drop bagged pork chops in the bath for at least 1 hour.

 Finish the Pork Chops

 1. Remove bag from bath.
 Take chops out of the bag, pat dry and lightly re-season with salt and pepper to taste.
-Discard the herbs and garlic from the bag.
+Discard the herbs from the bag, and set the sauce aside.

 2. Heat a cast-iron skillet on high and add a high smoke point oil like ghee or grapeseed oil.
-Sear for 45 seconds on each side.
-Remove pork chops from skillet and place on a platter.
+Sear pork chops for 1 minute on each side.
+Remove pork chops from skillet and place on a platter to rest.

 cooked pork chop in black skillet